OpenBB-finance/OpenBB/website/content/terminal/usage/intros/common/ta.md

 ## Indicators Dashboard

-This menu is also availabe as an experimental Dashboard Streamlit App.
+This menu is also available as an experimental Dashboard Streamlit App.

 ```console
 /dashboards/indicators